 - It’s exhilarating and “sexy” to buy another company

 - Growth for growth’s sake (often under pressure by investors)

-- The belief that buying a competitor is the ultimate “victory”
+- The belief that buying a competitor is the ultimate “victory” over them

 - A consolidating market (often also commoditizing) with room for a only few large players